 If you are still using Windows Vista, you can follow the same steps shown below for Windows 7.

 We have two options to do:

 1) Disable the firewall entirely in Windows 7, which is not recommended.

-2) Create an exceptional rule for ICMP echo request to reply ping commands in existing firewall, without disabling it completely.
+2) Create an exception rule for ICMP echo requests to reply to ping commands in the existing firewall without disabling it completely.

-Follow these steps to create the rule in the firewall to allow ping response.
-Though it looks little advanced, anyone who has Administrative rights on the computer can enable ping as shown below.
+Follow these steps to create a rule in the firewall policy to allow ping response.
+Though it looks slightly complicated, anyone with Administrative rights can do the steps easily by following the steps.